RGB Experimental Music Laboratory / MacOSX and Windows Version

 The password is for a personal use only.
 You cannot give it to other people.

-Please use the basic version before you donate.
-The basic has all functions,
+Please use the 10-colors version before you donate.
+The 10-colors version has all functions,

 but it can convert the first 10 colors of the image to a music.